Mass media in the United Kingdom

 There are several different types of mass media in the United Kingdom: television, radio, newspapers, magazines and websites.
 The United Kingdom is known for its large music industry, along with its new and upcoming artists.
 The country also has a large broadcasting, film, video games and book publishing industries.

 The United Kingdom has a diverse range of providers, the most prominent being the publicly owned and funded British Broadcasting Corporation (BBC).
-The BBC's largest competitors are ITV plc, which operates 13 of the 15 regional television broadcasters that make up the ITV Network, the Sky Group and the publicly owned and commercially funded Channel Four Television Coporation.